 As a young athlete, Tia Jolie played organized baseball for school and for community leagues, including an interstate travel team.
 In high school, she ran varsity track & field competing in the low hurdles and the pole vault.
 In college, she fought on her squadron’s intramural boxing team for four years and was active in the Tia Kwan Do club.
 Today, Tia Jolie remains active in yoga, Pilates, swimming, biking and Krav Maga.
+She also stays in shape working on her 20-acre homestead.

 As a high school senior, Tia Jolie competed for and won an appointment to the U.S. Air Force Academy through Michigan’s Senator Donald Riegle.
 In 1981, she graduated with honors and all A’s as salutatorian (2nd of 409 students) from Lee M. Thurston High School in Redford, Michigan.
 Ten days later, she reported for Basic Cadet Training for the U.S. Air Force Academy in Colorado Springs, Colorado, and spent the next four years earning the right to fulfill her dream of being a military aviator.